Engel Platinum MT35 Review

 Portability

 Long, large, sturdy metal handles make it easier than others to move this unit around when you do need to.
-They're also removable, which may help save space wherever you store your cooler - just be sure to leave the appropriate-sized clearance around the compressor vents!
-The Engel's DC cord is an impressive 9.5 feet long, which makes it fairly likely you can stretch it through the length of your vehicle if you really need to.
+They're also removable, which may help save space wherever you store your cooler — just be sure to leave the appropriate-sized clearance around the compressor vents.
+The Engel's DC cord is an impressive 9.5 feet long, which helps you to stretch it down the length of your vehicle if you need to.

 Features